 Having completed my Masters in Public Health, my career goals are to listen and work with communities to empower them to recognize their strengths and understand their problems in order to help them engage with resources to create change.
-I hope to make a positive impact and improve the well being of populations locally and globally by using the knowledge and experience gained throughout my academic and practicum experience.
+I hope to make a positive impact and improve the well being of populations locally and globally by using the knowledge and experience gained throughout my academic and practicum experience."

 Thesis: Exploring Older Adult Male Participation in a Free, Biweekly, Group-based, Indoor Walking Initiative

-"Lakehead University has provided me with a great opportunity to apply key tenets of public health and health promotion in an aging context.
+"Lakehead University provided me with a great opportunity to apply key tenets of public health and health promotion in an aging context.
 Having small class sizes allowed you to get to know and build strong connections with your professors and instructors.
 I learned a lot about the research process and was able to conduct innovative research in an area I was passionate about, with excellent support from experts in the field.
 The 400-hour practicum requirement was fantastic.
 I worked on dementia-related projects for the nationally and internationally renowned Centre for Education and Research on Aging and Health, where I was able to work with the community as well as academic experts to put evidence into action.
-Upon completion of my placement, I was employed by CERAH where I am currently involved in the planning and delivery of palliative care education series across Ontario.
+Upon completion of my placement, I was employed by CERAH in the planning and delivery of palliative care education series across Ontario.
 Graduate studies at Lakehead allowed me to gain valuable academic, research, and real-world knowledge and experience."